 Our team is very happy to announce the 5th edition of All About Economy Film Days Festival that will be held in Gdansk (Poland) on 28-30 of October 2019.

-All About Economy Film Days, Bucharest
+All About Economy Film Days, Gdansk

-Hosted by: the University of Bucharest
+Hosted by: The Gdansk University of Technology

-The festival will offer interesting guest speakers, group discussions and a thematic film programme.
+As always, the festival will offer interesting guest speakers, group discussions and a thematic film programme.

 view details of our upcoming events in Gdańsk and Sofia:

 We are very excited to announce our upcoming events in Gdańsk and Sofia: